MrThygesen16/COMP3100Stage2/README.md

 The 'results' files (pdf/excel, in the docs folder) have been provided so that you can see how the data for the report has been collected, and how the averages were calculated and so on.

-This is an improved Scheduling Algorithm based on the work done I did with my team members in the project [Distributed Cloud Scheduler](https://github.com/cazdev/Distributed-Cloud-Scheduler).
+This is an improved Scheduling Algorithm based on the work I did with my team members in the project [Distributed Cloud Scheduler](https://github.com/cazdev/Distributed-Cloud-Scheduler).

 ----